siodb/siodb/docs/users/docs/concepts.md

 drivers.
 It also allows you to work with JSON, which is handy in many cases.

 You can even combine the utilization of SQL and REST.
 Both can work at the same time.
-Both SQL and REST pass through the same locking mechanism to gives you consistency regardless of the protocol used.

 ## Instance